DFD Based Threat modelling | Set 1

 Following are the series of steps:

-- Name: Each entry and exit point should assigned a name and also identify its purpose.
+- Name: Each entry and exit point should be assigned a name and also identify its purpose.

 - Description: write a description explaining what exactly happens at that entry/exit point and also identify the trust levels that exits at that point.

 - Identify the assets – The main goal of an adversary is to gain access to an asset.
-Assets also act a pass through point for an adversary, as one assets often interact with other assets in the system.
-Thus it is important to identify the assets that need to protected in a system from an unauthorized access.
+Assets also act as a pass-through point for an adversary, as one asset often interacts with other assets in the system.
+Thus it is important to identify the assets that need to be protected in a system from unauthorized access.
 This task is done by a team of security experts.
-In order to document the list of assets they collect following data:
+In order to document the list of assets they collect the following data:

 - Numerical Id: Each asset should be assigned a numerical Id for cross-referencing with threats and vulnerabilities.

-- Name: Assign a name to asset identified.
+- Name: Assign a name to the asset identified.

-- Description: Write an explanation about why an asset need protection.
+- Description: Write an explanation about why an asset needs protection.

 - Name: Assign a name to each trust level.